 Experienced Patent Prosecution Attorney Helping Clients Across the Country Through the Patent Application Process

 In patent prosecution, you can add (or lose) tremendous profit potential depending on a wide range of variables.
 One wildcard is the prior art that the Patent Examiner will apply against your invention.
 Another unknown is the Examiner’s personality and technological aptitude as it applies to your patent application.
 By employing experienced and competent patent prosecution counsel, you can dramatically shorten the time it takes to get through the patent process.
 In addition to shortening the delay in getting an issued patent, a proven patent prosecutor can provide many small moves designed to fully maximize the potential value of the resulting patent when you enforce it against infringers or offer it in exchange for royalty income from licensees.
-The patent prosecution process is primarily concerned with getting litigation quality claims into your issued patent in as little time and as cost efficiently as possible.
+The patent prosecution process is primarily concerned with getting litigation quality claims into your issued patent in as little time and as cost-efficient as possible.
 Successful patent prosecution requires a diverse skill set in negotiation, patent litigation, your technology, and a keen appreciation for your business opportunities and the competitive landscape.
 An experienced, licensed patent prosecution attorney from Thompson Patent Law can lead you through all of the steps of patent prosecution and streamline the process for maximum possible success.
 Call our office today at (512) 649-1046 to get started protecting your invention or idea.

 What Are the Steps of the Patent Prosecution Process?

-Replace the 1st sentence with the following: In the United States, the first step in the patent prosecution process is to correctly file your application with the United States Patent and Trademark Office (USPTO).
+In the United States, the first step in the patent prosecution process is to correctly file your application with the United States Patent and Trademark Office (USPTO).
 After a waiting period, a reviewer will be assigned to examine your application by doing an extensive search for any prior art that might invalidate your claim to your idea’s uniqueness and by reviewing your claims.